vinayak-gcc/vinayak-gcc/README.md

 Currently, I'm working at a Product Based AI Startup remotely as a Full Stack Developer .

 Outside work, I binge anime, shows, and cricket .
-I am also good at chess but mostly just let others win since i am a very good and humble guy.
+I am also good at chess even if my rating says otherwise.

 Let’s connect and build something cool together! 🚀